kcuilla/swapir/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is a tidy API wrapper for the SimilarWeb API.
-With this package, you can retrieve web analytics metrics from a given site such as number of visits, visit duration, visitor demographic info, and more.
+The {swapir} package is a tidy API wrapper for the SimilarWeb API.
+With {swapir}, you can retrieve web analytics metrics from a given site such as number of visits, visit duration, visitor demographic info, and more.

 ## Installation